SyncfusionExamples/XlsIO-Examples/Create and Edit Table/Create Table/.NET/Create Table/README.md

+# Create a table in the worksheet using C#

+The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
+Using this library, you can **create a table in the worksheet** using C#.

-# How to create a table in the worksheet?
+## Steps to create a table in the worksheet programmatically

 Step 1: Create a new C# Console Application project.